351: Creative Writing: Prose

 workshop.
 Please make sure to read our schedule carefully and turn in

-homework must be typed, unless others specified.
-I will not accept late
+homework must be typed, unless otherwise specified.

 student will prepare a short piece of fiction (8-12 pages) for